-You may post such signs starting 45 days prior to the election.
+Signs may be posted starting 45 days before the election.

-Signs must be removed 10 days after the election.
+Signs must be removed no later than 10 days after the election.

-Signs are permitted with the property owner’s permission.
+Signs are only permitted with the property owner’s permission.

-Signs may be single or double faced, but no sign face may exceed 12 square feet on residential property or 24 square feet on commercial property.
+Signs may be single- or double-faced, but no sign face may exceed six square feet on residential property or 12 square feet on commercial property.

 The number of additional signs per lot may not exceed the number of candidates or propositions on the ballot.

-Signs may not be attached to utility policies.
+Signs may not be attached to utility poles.